JVarback/Time-Series-ML-Models/README.md

 # Time-series-ML-models

 We have developed an anomaly detection system for time series data from hardware encoders.
-Our project focuses on creating two models for this task; an Isolation Forest model and a self-attention-based temporal convolutional neural network.
-The target achieved for these models has been to isolate outlier data points and differentiate between inliers and outliers for the Isolation forest model, and a focus on the most relevant parts of the time series data along the temporal axis for the other model.
+Our project focuses on creating two models for this task; an Isolation Forest model and a self-attention-based temporal convolutional neural network (A-TCN).
+The target achieved for these models has been to isolate outlier data points and differentiate between inliers and outliers for the Isolation forest model, and A-TCN to focus on crucial segments along the temporal axis within time series.

 ## Technologies Used
 This project is implemented in Python, including the following libraries but not limited to: